HarperDB/documentation/docs/developers/operations-api/utilities.md

 ---

 ## Restart Service
-Restarts servers for the specified HarperDB service.
+Restarts servers for the specified Harper service.

 _Operation is restricted to super_user roles only_

 * operation _(required)_ - must always be `restart_service`
 * service _(required)_ - must be one of: `http_workers`, `clustering_config` or `clustering`
 * replicated _(optional)_ - must be a boolean.
-If set to `true`, HarperDB will replicate the restart service operation across all nodes in the cluster.
+If set to `true`, Harper will replicate the restart service operation across all nodes in the cluster.
 The restart will occur as a rolling restart, ensuring that each node is fully restarted before the next node begins restarting.

 ### Body
 ```json